 The results related to the hypothesis have been recorded.
-Mean score of Emotional Intelligence ten factors of first-year Bachelor of Science (B.Sc.) students opting for Physical Education and those pursuing a Bachelor's in Computer Applications (BCA) as shown above, Thus there was no significant difference in Self-Awareness, Empathy, Motivation, Emotional Stability, Managing Relation, Self-Development, Value Integrity, Orientation.
+Mean score of Emotional Intelligence ten factors of first-year Bachelor of Science (B.Sc.) students opting for Physical Education and those pursuing a Bachelor's in Computer Applications (BCA) as shown above, Thus there was no significant Self-Awareness, difference in Empathy, Motivation, Emotional Stability, Managing Relation, Integrity, Self-Development, Value Orientation.
 Commitment, and Altruistic Behaviour between Bachelor of Science (B.Sc.) students opting for Physical Education and those pursuing a Bachelor's in Computer Applications (BCA).